felipelsguzman/mBot/README.md

 const mBot = require('mbot-nodejs);

 mBot.init({
-    apiVersion: 'v2.8',
+    apiVersion: 'v2.10',
     verifyToken: process.env.VERIFY_TOKEN,
     pageToken: process.env.FB_PAGE_ACCESS_TOKEN
 });
 ```

-Then use the **mBot.handlePayload()** method inside the route wich handle the post request from facebook messenger that contain the messenger data and pass the **payload** param to the method:
+Then use the **mBot.handlePayload()** function inside the route wich handle the post request from facebook messenger that contain the messenger data and pass the **payload** param to the function:

 The **payload** param correspond to the data in the **req.body.entry** object.